KosarevDmitry/KosarevDmitry.github.io/_posts/2023-01-27-how-to-test-the-validity-of-coding-style-rule.md

     }
 ```

-An alternative option could probably be like this:
+An alternative approach could probably be like this:

 ```csharp
     public static bool IsPrime(int candidate)